syncfusion-content/ej2-angular-docs/ej2-angular/pdfviewer/open-pdf-file/from-dropbox-cloud-file-storage.md

 ---
 layout: post
-title: Open PDF files from Dropbox cloud file storage in Angular Pdfviewer Component | Syncfusion
+title: OpenPDF from DropboxCloud in Angular Pdfviewer Component | Syncfusion
 description: Learn here all about how to Open PDF files from Dropbox cloud file storage in Syncfusion Angular Pdfviewer component of Syncfusion Essential JS 2 and more.
 platform: ej2-angular
 control: Open PDF files from Dropbox cloud file storage